AustinDumm/BadRed/notes.md

 17. Add more pane render modes
     a.
 Floating
     b.
 Stacked
-18. Add files as unflagged input arguments to be opened automatically.
 19. Screen offset follow cursor
 20. Decide on how to do associated pane/buffer connections supporting:
     a.
 Line number gutter